One of Phuket’s Best Thai Restaurants

 As you arrive through a small beautifully decorated passage, you first reach a pier on the edge of a small lake.
 The area is dimmed with a lot of palm trees and vegetation, lit by real torches!
 The restaurant you came to visit is across the water.
 But there is no bridge to reach it!
 If you arrive just after sunset as we did, the place indeed has a magical touch.

 The restaurant consists of several Thai houses of traditional design; all painted in black.
 The first one is a beautiful open-air bar where you can sit to enjoy a nice romantic cocktail first.
-A beautifully dressed waitress invites to the largest house.
+A waitress in a superbly crafted Thai dress invites you to the largest house.
 Inside, everything is dark wood or painted black: floor, walls, tables and chairs.
 It works surprisingly well and doesn’t feel oppressive.
 The light distribution is intelligent, creating an intimate atmosphere that makes the experience feel exceptional.
 Considering that the price range is a little high, the restaurant manages busy enough to keep the background lively.
 (Nobody likes a fancy restaurant where you are the only guest!)

 Chef Piak prepares the fabulous cuisine you are about to discover; her specialities are som tam, tom yum, panaeng curry and crispy prawns with battered cha-plu leaves.